-- In the CalWORKs program, the state provides cash assistance to the citizen children of undocumented individuals.
-Also, undocumented abused and neglected children may be placed in foster care. - K-12 students who are not citizens may attend public schools. - When attending the state's public universities and colleges, state law waives the nonresident tuition charge for students who meet certain criteria, including having attended a California high school for at least three years and having graduated from a California high school.
-Many nonresident waivers are provided to undocumented immigrants.
+- In the California Work Opportunity and Responsibility to Kids (CalWORKs) program, the state provides cash assistance to the citizen children of undocumented individuals.
+Also, undocumented abused and neglected children may be placed in foster care. - K-12 students who are not citizens may attend public schools.

-- Prisons and jails house undocumented immigrants who have been arrested or convicted of crimes in California. - Medi-Cal provides coverage for emergency services, including child delivery services for undocumented persons.
+- When attending the state's public universities and colleges, state law waives the nonresident tuition charge for students who meet certain criteria, including having attended a California high school for at least three years and having graduated from a California high school.
+Many nonresident waivers are provided to undocumented immigrants. - Prisons and jails house undocumented immigrants who have been arrested or convicted of crimes in California. - Medi-Cal provides coverage for emergency services, including child delivery services for undocumented persons.